byllyfish/finsy/docs/table_entry.md

-# P4TableEntry
+# Table Entries

-This document describes how to use the P4TableEntry classes to construct P4Runtime `TableEntry` messages.
+This document describes how to use the P4TableEntry classes to construct P4Runtime `TableEntry` messages. (§ 9.1)

 Classes used: